Bow making supplies

 - Common sizes are: line-up pins–1/4″ i.d., limb bolt hole–5/16″ i.d., hole for Bingham threaded insert–27/64″.

-Shop tools, machinery, power tools, hand tools.
+Grizzly Industrial, Inc. Shop tools, machinery, power tools, hand tools.
 I have several Grizzly tools in my shop, including their belt sander, band saw, thickness sander, and touch-up sprayer.
 These are super quality tools at competitive prices and excellent customer service.

 Highland Woodworking Bandsaw blades: Their “Woodslicer” bandsaw blade for resawing is awesome!…super thin, super quiet, and super smooth.
 This has to be the smoothest resaw blade I have ever used.
 It is normal steel (not carbide) so it lasts about as long as any other quality blade, but not as long as the blades with carbide tips.

 Universal Bowyer’s Rasp by Dean Torges or 3Rivers Archery The Universal Bowyer’s Rasp, also called the UBR10, designed by Dean Torges, is possibly the best bow making rasp you can buy for tillering limbs and shaping risers.
 It is especially good for tillering self bows and bows with wood bellies.
 Click here to read the blog post about this tool.

-Hardwoods, laminates, flooring
+Hardwoods, laminates, and flooring